saugkim/DevOps/index.rst

 We are going to use two branches for this project: the master branch for the source (Markdown) files used by Hugo, and the gh-pages branch to publish the site.
 First of all, you have to create the gh-pages branch on the remote repository.
 After that, you have to enable GitHub pages under the corresponding section under the repository settings (i.e., through the Settings tab on the far right, under the repository name).
 Make sure to pick the gh-pages branch option from the pull-down menu under Source.
 Once configured, you should be able to see the following message: Your site is ready to be published at, followed by the corresponding address.
 You most likely have to wait for some time before the message turns into Your site is published at and actually see the content of the site.
 Note that the content of this branch will be created through the continuous deployment pipeline, so the actual files therein do not matter at this stage as long as the branch exists and is configured as the source of GitHub Pages.
 See also the official documentation for a more detailed description.

 After this preliminary configuration, you can start making the website for real.
 First of all, you can go through this interactive tutorial on how to quickly write Markdown content.
 Then, you may want to install Hugo on your computer for testing purposes.
 You can follow the installation instructions here and this tutorial on how to get started with Hugo, just skip the part after Configure Hugo for deployment on the latter.
 Once you have created the source of the website, just push it on the master branch of the project repository.
-Finally, follow this tutorial (excluding Step 5 therein) to set-up continuous deployment with GitHub Actions onto GitHub pages through the gh-pages branch.

 Again, remember that the content in the website is public.
 Links to the blog posts described next.
 You are free to add other content (for instance, to practice with Hugo) as long as you have the three items above.